AksanCan/JavaSwingTimeTable/README.md

 # JavaSwingTimeTable
 Java Swing app that creates time tables optional in word, pdf or excel.
-This app was build as a part of a course I took during my bachelor degree with four other students.
+This app was build as a part of a course I took during my bachelor degree with three other students.

 The user is asked to provide an adjacent matrix of a network where each vertice is associated with a number (possible infinit, which shall be indicated thruw the letter e).